alevere/openc2-python-slpf-iptables/README.md

 Every 30 minutes a cron job runs and it will clear out iptables so that I dont end up with a bunch of odd rules installed
 ### Prerequisites

-An EC-2 host running Amazon Linux AMI along with the public IP address where it can be reached.
+An EC2 host running Amazon Linux 2 AMI along with the public IP address where it can be reached.

 ### Installing
-Configure EC2 Security group
+Configure the following EC2 Security Group
 ```
 Type,Protocol,Port Range, Source, Description
-HTTP,TCP,80,0.0.0.0/0,web
 SSH,TCP,22,0.0.0.0/0,remote access
 HTTPS,TCP,443,0.0.0.0/0,ssl
 ```